 Recently MCA has passed ‘Specified Companies (Furnishing of information about payment to micro and small enterprise suppliers) Order, 2019′.

 As per the order, Every specified company shall file in MSME Form I details of all outstanding dues to Micro or small enterprises suppliers existing on the date of notification of this order within thirty days from the date of publication of this notification.
+The Same been later extended to thirty days from the date of deployment of Form on MCA website vide General Circular No. 01/2019 dated 21.02.2019.

 All companies — other than Government companies —Every specified company shall file a return as per MSME Form I annexed to this Order, by 31st October for the period from April to September and by 30th April for the period from October to March.